asamuzaK/withExEditorHost/README.md

 If config files are created successfully, enable withExEditor again.
 The browser and the host get connected and the editor will be ready to use.

+NOTE: If you have enabled Mandatory Access Control (for example, AppArmor) for your web-browser, ensure the profile allows the `withexeditorhost.sh` script to be executed.

 ### Options

 In the setup script you can specify some options.